-Stay at Alfiz Hotel Boutique and enjoy an immersive experience into Cartagena's rich history!
+Book your stay at Alfiz Hotel Boutique and enjoy an immersive experience into Cartagena's rich history!
 The 300-year-old house, which has been restored into a charming boutique hotel, has many stories within its walls.
-Extensive research led to the discovery of exciting details about the house's former owners: a French bootlegger during the Independence, the British Consul Mr. Edward Watts, and some well-known merchants.
+Extensive research led to the discovery of exciting details about the house's former owners: a French bootlegger during Colonial time, the British Consul's residence, and some well-known merchants shop.

 The full story of the house of Alfiz Hotel and the historical references used in our brief review can be found in a book available to our guests at the reception.